fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 Click [here](https://jsfiddle.net/fusioncharts/rcbm1pg6/) to see it in a live chart.

-In the above code, the value of the `type` attribute of `yAxis` object has been set to `log` which renders a chart with the logarithmic y-axis.
+In the above code, the value of the `type` attribute of `yAxis` object has been set to `log` which renders a chart with the logarithmic Y-axis.

 ## Change Log Base

-By default, the base of a chart with logarithmic y-axis is set to 10.
+By default, the base of a chart with logarithmic Y-axis is set to 10.
 You can, however, set the base to any value of your requirement.
 Just ensure that the base value is any natural number.
 Set the base attribute to specify the base value for the logarithmic chart.

 A chart with logarithmic y-axis with `base` set to 50 is shown below:

 {% embed_ftChart log-y-axis-chart-different-base %}

-The code to set the base of the logarithmic y-axis is shown below:
+The code to set the base of the logarithmic Y-axis is shown below:

 ```javascript
 {